This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.<!–googleon: index–>

 Officially, just New York City as of this writing.
 Washington DC, Philadelphia and Orlando used to be on that list as well.
 But the confusing part is that in some of those cities you can still book a car with a car seat and car seats are still listed as an option for those city’s informational pages (but not on the Uber Car Seat page).
 So YMMV.
 Before visiting a major city in the US, it’s worth opening your app and setting up a fake ride to see if the car seat option pops up – it may be pretty far down the list of car options!

-Here are the Uber Car Seat options you can find when you dig around the website (click “More” in the list of ride types):
+Here are the Uber Car Seat service options in 2023 you can find when you dig around the website (click “More” in the list of ride types):

 - New York: Uber Car Seat